2018 will go down as a banner year for cannabis.

 3. Sunshine CBD

-This small-batch, woman-owned Colorado brand uses Colorado-grown cannabis.
-Available in sublingual oils and other forms.
+This small-batch Colorado brand, started by two brothers, uses only Colorado-grown cannabis with meticulous farmer and variety sourcing.
+Available in sublingual oils, dab-able concentrates and other forms.
 Not to mention CBD for your pet and other aspects of your life.
 Buy here.

 4. Beboe CBD Vape Pen